Poll shows Trump, Kelly trending down in handling of crisis

 “She just wants to follow the science and do what’s best for all Kansans whether or not that benefits her politically.
 The president’s leadership style kind of strikes me as the exact opposite,” Xu said.

-As a whole, people are favoring the job of their governors to the president by nearly 20 percent.
+As a whole, people are favoring the job of their governors to the president by nearly 20%.